pablomartinezm/ub-grader/README.md

 You can publish without storing API tokens using PyPI's Trusted Publishers + GitHub Actions OIDC:

 1. Ensure the GitHub repo is public (or you have set the proper visibility) and the workflow file exists at `.github/workflows/publish.yml` (already included).
+The workflow now:
+  - Publishes first to TestPyPI (`testpypi` job)
+  - Then to PyPI (`pypi` job) after TestPyPI succeeds
+  - Triggers on pushing a version tag `v*.*.*` OR on a published GitHub Release
 2. Go to https://pypi.org/project/ub-grader/settings/publishing/ (if project not created yet, create a *pending* publisher first):
   - Click "Add trusted publisher" → Choose GitHub
   - Organization / Owner: `pablomartinezm`